isabelli-mocci/isabelli-mocci/README.md

 </p>

 <!-- Seção de apresentação pessoal -->
-<h2 align="left">Hey, my name is ⟶  Isa! 💚 I'm a frontend developer from Brazil.</h2>
+<h2 align="center">Hey, my name is ⟶  Isa! 💚 I'm a frontend developer from Brazil.</h2>

 <p align="justify">
-Sou uma <strong>Frontend Developer</strong> focada em criar experiências web imersivas usando
+I am a <strong>Frontend Developer</strong> focused on creating immersive web experiences using
-<strong>React, Next.js e Framer Motion</strong>.
-Acredito que um site bem feito encanta como um
+<strong>React, Next.js, and Framer Motion</strong>.
+I believe a well-crafted website captivates like a
-trailer de cinema: prende o olhar, desperta curiosidade e faz o usuário querer explorar cada detalhe da interface.
+movie trailer: it grabs attention, sparks curiosity, and makes the user want to explore every detail of the interface.
-Como desenvolvedora, quero construir interfaces que, além de funcionais, sejam inesquecíveis.
+As a developer, I aim to build interfaces that are not only functional but unforgettable.
-Atualmente estudo tecnologias focadas em <strong>performance e motion</strong>, com o objetivo de me especializar em <strong>GSAP e interações de alto desempenho</strong>.
+I am currently studying technologies focused on <strong>performance and motion</strong>, with the goal of specializing in <strong>GSAP and high-performance interactions</strong>.
 </p>

 <!-- ==========================